Practitioner Series: Leased or Fresh Cut SbLCs – the games Providers play

 How do you know if they’re likely running a fee scam?

-The most common scam with SbLC Providers is charging the client a fee for an RWA letter, and/or for the “pre-advice” MT799 SWIFT message, neither of which, on their own, deliver a usable SbLC or BG (that results only from MT760 SWIFT and hardcopy), and thus, these preliminary messages have no value and must not incur a fee.
+The most common scam with SbLC Providers is charging the client a fee for an RWA letter, and/or for the “pre-advice” MT799 SWIFT message, neither of which, on their own, deliver a usable SbLC or BG (that results only from MT760 SWIFT and hardcopy), and thus, these preliminary messages have no monetary value and must not incur a fee.

-We can also cover the SWIFT fee from the issuing bank, if absolutely necessary, but only in arrears, when there’s a Provider involved.
-Our funding partner already covers the client’s costs associated with the Security, out of first regular draw(s).
-So if a Provider actually works out (so far, we’re ZERO for about 20 tries, though we have come close a few times) then we’ll be using that same Provider for many other deals.
+We can also cover the SWIFT fee from the issuing bank, if absolutely necessary, but only in arrears; this is problematic when there’s a Provider involved for reasons mentioned above.
+Our funding partner already covers the client’s costs associated with receiving and using the Security, out of regular draw(s).

 That said, this difficult reality is one of the main motives for the Impact Guarantee Fund, because so few (or perhaps zero) of these Providers are able to deliver what clients require for CAP funding.
 They mainly assume the requested instrument is for Trade Finance, a Documentary LC, but even then, fake paper can float around for years looking for someone to victimize.
 We do not need to own such instruments; clients seek only their services on a short-term (annualized) basis.
 When someone “purchases” an SbLC or DLC then it can be cashed in, which is the traditional method of paying a seller in Trade Finance (import/export of commodities) transaction.